ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 }
 ~~~

+Since the AS is making an outbound connection to a URI supplied by an outside party (the client
-When processing such a call, the AS MUST protect itself against SSRF attacks as discussed in
+instance), the AS MUST protect itself against SSRF attacks when making this call as discussed in
 {{security-ssrf}}.

 When receiving the request, the client instance MUST parse the JSON object